MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/use-office-365-cdn-with-spo.md

 The procedures in this section require you to use PnP PowerShell to connect to SharePoint Online.
 For instructions, see [Getting started with PnP PowerShell](https://github.com/SharePoint/PnP-PowerShell#getting-started).

-Complete these steps to set up and configure the CDN to host your assets in SharePoint Online using PnP Powershell.
+Complete these steps to set up and configure the CDN to host your assets in SharePoint Online using PnP PowerShell.

 <details>
   <summary>Click to expand</summary>